-If you find yourself longing for some luxury, Huntaway Lodge in the winterless north is just the ticket.
-With an inhouse restaurant, chef Wayne Olsen is committed to showcasing New Zealand’s world class producers, growers and artisans with a big emphasis on using local, sustainable food from the land, sea and earth.
+If you find yourself longing for some luxury, Te Koha Lodge in the winterless north is just the ticket.
+With an inhouse restaurant, chef Wayne Olsen is committed to showcasing New Zealand’s world class producers and growers with a big emphasis on using local, sustainable food from the land, sea and earth.
 Dishes on the menu feature produce grown in the kitchen garden – could you get any more local?

 4. Whistling Frog, The Catlins

 With a more casual vibe, the Whistling Frog offers a wide selection of hearty sandwiches, with menu options including all of the major proteins including beef and lamb, big tick!
 Once again, chef Tom Peake is big on ‘local’ and uses fresh, seasonal produce grown in their kitchen garden along with other homemade ingredients.
 Stop by and enjoy the live music and comedy they often have on offer.